Viola Davis reveals childhood of extreme poverty in memories

-“You ugly black.
+“You ugly black girl.
 You’re ugly as hell….
-Go fuck yourself…”, shouted with hatred the boys who were chasing little Viola Davis at school, aged 8, while throwing stones, bricks and whatever they found in front of them.
+Go fuck yourself…”, screamed with hatred the boys who were chasing little Viola Davis at school, at age 8, while throwing stones, bricks and what they found around the school. front.
 The girl, with her shoes punctured, darted home like a sprinter.
-Who sees the actress today Viola Davis as the mighty African queen in The Woman Kingwhich opens on September 16th in foreign theaters and on the 22nd in Brazil, cannot imagine the past of this successful actress in her hometown of Central Falls, in the freezing state of Rhode Island.
+Who today sees the actress Viola Davis as the powerful African queen in The Woman Kingwhich opens on September 16th in foreign theaters and on the 22nd in Brazil, cannot imagine the past of this successful actress in her hometown of Central Falls, in the freezing state of Rhode Island.

 Violence wasn’t just at school.
 Many times, Viola protected her mother, Alice Davis, from the violent abuse of her father, Dan Davis, especially when he was intoxicated.
 In the book, the actress narrates the moment when, with her sister Danielle in her arms, she faced her father screaming after he injured her mother with a piece of glass.